anksank/The-Foosballers/README.md

-# theFoosballers
+# THE FOOSBALLERS
-Landing Screen of a Foosball website which has options for Log-in, Register, Other Information about the website, etc. implemented using HTML, CSS and Twitter Bootstrap.
+Landing Screen of a Foosball website which has options for Log-in, Register, Other Information about the website, etc. Implemented using HTML, CSS and Twitter Bootstrap.

 It can be used as the __starting point to develop any single page application/small website__.